 Both systems can install firmware through a USB drive if you prefer manually.

 It’s worth noting that my 2017 Samsung MU6300 series TV and my 2017 Sony Bravia X850E received firmware updates in 2021 – four years after their release!

 Tizen vs. Android TV: Gaming

 Let’s be clear: If you’re looking for a game console, Tizen TV is not the TV for you.

 Sure, Tizen has gaming apps.

 My Samsung has 60 different games to choose from in the App Store.
-But they’re all lightweight, smartphone-type apps, and what you’ll find are primarily side-scrollers or a retro throwback game.
+But they’re all lightweight, smartphone-type apps and primarily side-scrollers or retro throwback games.

 There’s nothing that is overly resource-intensive, and unfortunately, no way to add additional games.